 Although immigrants are not the only group vulnerable to slavery, they are a population especially at risk.
 9 out of 10 people enslaved in the United States are immigrants.
 Immigrants may be lured to the United States with promises of jobs only to then be forced into servitude.
 Undocumented immigrants are particularly vulnerable to threats of deportation, arrest, and violence.
-Those with H-2A visas are also vulnerable to abuse and coercion, as employers are able to withhold wages, passports, and identification.
+Those with H-2A visas are also vulnerable to abuse and coercion, as employers are able to withhold wages, passports, and identification and can prevent their return to work.